What We Mean by "Learning to Coach Yourself"

 A runner who has developed self-coaching skills reads effort levels with precision.
 They can distinguish between "comfortably moderate" and "moderately hard" and "sustainable threshold" — not just in terms of pace, but in terms of internal sensation.
 They recognize when their running form begins deteriorating under fatigue: the subtle forward lean, the shortened stride, the arm swing that tightens.
 They know their personal stress signals — the physical and psychological indicators that distinguish productive discomfort from the kind of strain that leads to injury.
 They adjust training based on this self-knowledge, communicating effectively with their home coaches from a foundation of accurate self-observation.

 The common thread across all three examples: awareness of current state, ability to diagnose what's happening and why, access to specific tools for addressing it, and the initiative to act without waiting for external instruction.
+An article on how to row faster can outline the technical principles, but the athlete who can identify their own limiting factor — in real time — has an advantage that no amount of external coaching fully replicates.

 Program Design for Self-Coaching